Richarlison: 2024–25: Injury troubles

 Richarlison's 2024–25 season was disrupted by a series of injuries.
-He suffered a groin sprain in August, and made just four appearances after his return, scoring a match winning penalty against AZ Alkmaar, in the Europa League, before being injured again during a 4–1 win against Aston Villa.
-Ahead of the 2024 Ballon d'Or ceremony, Richarlison had reportedly stated that ‘Shit is gonna go down’ if Vinícius Júnior did not win; he later expressed anger on social media following the controversial decision to award the prize to Rodri.
-Following this statement, Manchester City went on to lose five matches in a row, two of which were against Richarlison’s Tottenham, and various other phenomena took place throughout the season such as ends of trophy droughts for teams across some of Europe’s biggest leagues.
-This was dubbed by fans on social media as the ‘Richarlison Theory’.
-After returning to fitness in January, he scored in back to back losses against Everton and Leicester before he got injured again on 7 February 2025 during a 4–0 defeat to Liverpool.
+He suffered a groin sprain in August, and made just four appearances after his return, scoring a match-winning penalty against AZ, in the Europa League, before being injured again during a 4–1 win against Aston Villa.
+After returning to fitness in January, he scored in back-to-back losses against Everton and Leicester before he was injured again on 7 February during a 4–0 defeat to Liverpool.

-After returning from injury, Richarlison immediately made it back on the scoresheet in back to back losses again, this time against Wolverhampton Wanderers and Nottingham Forest.
-Richarlison's performances in the league prompted Ange Postecoglou to start him in both legs of the Europa League semi finals against Norwegian side, Bodø/Glimt, contributing an assist along the way.
-He was then named in the starting lineup for the Europa League final, starring in a 1–0 win against Manchester United, which saw Tottenham lift their first trophy in seventeen years.
+After returning from injury, Richarlison immediately made it back on the scoresheet in back-to-back losses again, this time against Wolverhampton Wanderers and Nottingham Forest.
+Richarlison's performances in the league prompted Ange Postecoglou to start him in both legs of the Europa League semi-finals against Norwegian side Bodø/Glimt, and he contributed an assist along the way.
+He was then named in the starting lineup for the Europa League final, starring in a 1–0 win against Manchester United, which saw Tottenham win their first trophy in seventeen years.